By Lyft

 BIKETOWNpdx

-v2026.10.3Portland residents and visitors looking for an eco-friendly, efficient, and fun way to navigate the city for commuting, errands, or recreation.
+For portland residents and visitors looking for an eco-friendly, efficient, and fun way to navigate the city for commuting, errands, or recreation.

-What Is BIKETOWNpdx?
+What is BIKETOWNpdx?

 Access to a fleet of sturdy, electric-assist bikes for city-wide transit.